 The Tech, Law and Security Program at American University Washington College of Law, The German Marshall Fund of the United States

-Joshua Stone is a program coordinator for the GMF Indo-Pacific Program.
+Joshua Stone is a senior program coordinator for the GMF Indo-Pacific Program.
 Based in Washington, his portfolio encompasses Japan, Korea, and Taiwan.
 He manages the Japan Trilateral Forum, Korea Trilateral Forum, and the Taiwan-US Policy Program, among other programs and projects.

 Prior to joining GMF, Joshua worked as a senior researcher at the defense section of the Embassy of Japan in the United States, supporting US-Japan defense coordination and cooperation.
 Previously, he worked as an open-source intelligence analyst contracted with the US Department of Defense and as a program coordinator with the Japan Desk at the Department of State.
 In 2023, he was a nuclear public policy fellow with the Nonproliferation Policy Education Center.